 If you prefer you can also make two smaller loaves instead of a big one.

 TIPS: – I’ve tried the recipe using Graham Crackers instead of butter cookies.
 I tell you: the taste was equally good, only thing, once sliced the chocolate salami slices tends to dry up too much.
 So, if you decide to use Graham Crackers to make this recipe, make sure that you cut the salami right before serving it, and only the exact number of slices requested.
 If kept in a loaf and in the aluminum foil, the salami will anyway last days in your refrigerator.

-– I know that adding Rum aroma would make you think that kids would not like this treat, but I think that just a couple of tps. would take away the aftertaste of raw eggs, and would not bother the little ones.
+– I know that adding Rum aroma would make you think kids would not like this treat, but I think that just a couple of tsp. would take away the aftertaste of raw eggs, and would not bother the little ones.
 On the opposite, if you don’t mind the Rum taste, you can decide to use pure Rum in a few tbs….
 You’ll get a “just grown up” dessert!

 I really hope you like this recipe, and please, if you do,